devkodama/PACS-Assistant/README.md

 ## Introduction

 PACS Assistant is intended to make the combination of Agfa Enterprise Imaging (EI), PowerScribe, and Epic work together more seamlessly and efficiently.
-It performs multiple functions which are described below.

-PACS Assistant is highly customizable.
-Most functions can be selectively enabled or disabled.
+PACS Assistant has multiple functions which are described below.
+PACS Assistant is highly customizable--most functions can be selectively enabled or disabled.

 ## Single sign on

-PACS Assistant can streamline PACS start up especially when reading remotely.
-At home, with a click of the **Power** button and entry of a one time passcode, it will connect the VPN and start up EI, Powerscribe, and Epic, leaving you ready to start dictating.
-At the hospital, it will simply start up EI, Powerscribe, and Epic.
+PACS Assistant streamlines PACS start up especially when reading remotely.

-After startup, PACS Assistant will resize and reposition your windows to your desired layout.
+At home, clicking the **Power** button and entering a one time passcode will complete the sequence of connecting to the VPN and starting EI, Powerscribe, and Epic.
+At the hospital, clicking the **Power** button will start EI, Powerscribe, and Epic.
+After start up, PACS Assistant will resize and reposition your windows to your desired layout so you are ready to dictate.

-At home, your username and password are securely stored so you don't have to reenter them every time.
-At the hospital, only your username is stored--you will have to provide your password the first time you start up.
+On your personal computer, your username and password are securely stored so you don't have to reenter them every time.
+On a shared workstation, only your username is stored.
+You will have to provide your password when you first start.

-## EI, PowerScribe, and Epic window focus
+## EI, PowerScribe, and Epic window focusing

 PACS Assistant lets you treat EI, PowerScribe, and Epic as though they were integrated instead of being three separate applications.
 By following your mouse on the screen, PACS Assistant determines your intention and treats keyboard and mouse inputs accordingly.
-You no longer have to click simply to change focus between application windows.
+You no longer have to click to change focus between application windows.

-For example, if the `C` key is mapped to the Caliper tool, pressing `C` while the mouse is over the EI image windows will activate the Caliper tool.
-However, pressing `C` while the mouse is over the PowerScribe report window will type the letter *c* into your report.
-No mouse click is necessary to change which window is in focus.
+As an example, if the `C` key is mapped to the EI Caliper tool, pressing `C` while the mouse is over the EI image windows will activate the Caliper tool.
+However, pressing `C` while the mouse is over the PowerScribe report window will type the letter *c*.
+No mouse click is necessary to change window focus.

-Within EI, PACS Assistant also helps with keeping the correct viewport in focus.
-For example, if the `1` key is mapped to window/level preset #1, pressing `1` will change the window/level of the viewport under the mouse rather than the last viewport that was clicked in.
+Within EI, PACS Assistant also helps keep the correct viewport active.
+For example, if the `1` key is mapped to window/level preset #1, pressing `1` will change the window/level of the viewport under the mouse, rather than of the last viewport that was active.

 ## Shortcut keys

-PACS Assistant provides several keyboard shortcuts for working with PowerScribe and EI.
+PACS Assistant provides several new keyboard shortcuts for working with PowerScribe and EI.
 These shortcuts are in effect when the mouse over the EI or PowerScribe windows.

 ### CapsLock key